 To make your product pages stand out and convert better, you can use a custom Shopify product page template or add some of the best product page apps

 Collection pages are not a complete must, but if your store is any bigger, it’s a great way to bring together what you’re selling.
 Inspire shoppers with themed or seasonal product collections, get them excited by showing all bestsellers or items on sale in one place.

 You can create your collections manually or automate the process based on certain conditions, such as product type.

 6. Improve your online store design

 If you followed the advice above, chances are you picked a great Shopify theme for your store.
-What you don’t want though is your store looking like most of the other ones with that same theme.
+However, if you want your Shopify business to be truly successful and stand out, you don’t want store design that looks similar to your competitors.

 To make more drastic changes, like redesigning the layout, working on HTML and CSS files won’t cut it.
 You’ll need to know Ruby and its template language used by Shopify, Liquid.
 If none of that means anything to you, hire a Shopify developer, explain your vision to them and sit back while the work is being handled by professionals.